marialyk77/Zolotas-Speech_Web-scraper_Regular-expression/README.md

    - An iterative process was employed to extract the specific paragraph that i was interested from the scraped text.

-   - The text was cleaned of punctuation and formatted to lowercase to facilitate counting the occurrence of each word.
+   - The text was cleaned of punctuation using Regular Expression and formatted to lowercase to facilitate counting the occurrence of each word.

    - After separating each word into its own value using the re.split() function, I stored the resulting list of words in a DataFrame.